wsamuelw/Proj-RKlout/README.md

 What is Klout Score?

 The [Klout Score](https://klout.com/corp/score) is a number between 1-100 that represents your influence.
 The more influential you are, the higher your Klout Score.
+The average Klout Score is 40.
+Users with a score of 63 are in the top 5% of all users.

 Based on a very small population of 900+ followers, most users have a score of around 40ish.
 The 0s simply mean undefined.